The Eastern Arc Thematic Champions

 Professor Melanie Williams (UEA)

 Melanie is a film historian specialising in the study of British cinema with a particular emphasis on issues of gender.
 She came to UEA’s School of Film and Television Studies in 2009, where was Head of Department from 2014-2016.
-She is Athena Swan Gender Equality Lead, and is currently Research Director for UEA’s Interdisciplinary Insititute for the Humanities.
+She was Athena Swan Gender Equality Lead, and is currently Research Director for UEA’s Interdisciplinary Insititute for the Humanities.